Epinova/epinova-dxp-deployment/documentation/DeployNugetPackage.md

 #### Drop path
 **[string]** - **required**
-The path in Azure DevOps where the nuget file is placed in the drop folder.
+The path in Azure DevOps where the nuget file(s) is placed.
 **Example:** `$(System.DefaultWorkingDirectory)/_ProjectName-CI/drop`
 **Default value:** `$(DropPath)`